nawafbourabee/generalized-walnuts/README.md

 All six use the same within-orbit refinement and orbit-selection procedure.
-Each macro step is divided into 2^ℓ micro steps, where the level ℓ is randomized and its probability is included in the Hastings ratio.
+Each macro step is divided into 2^ℓ micro steps, where the level ℓ is randomized and its probability is included in the weights.
 The six samplers differ only in their flow and stopping rule.

-**Headline result** (Section 5): the isokinetic anchored sampler `walnuts-ai` was the most robust of the six variants.
+**Main result** (Section 5): the isokinetic anchored sampler `walnuts-ai` was the most robust of the six variants.
 On Neal's funnel, its ESS per gradient was about **10.9×** that of `walnuts-h`.
 It also performed well on nonlinear and hierarchical targets, with about 10% overhead on an